 - Profit and Loss Statement: This is a financial statement that provides a summary of revenue, expenses, and costs over a period of time.

-- Cash Flow Statement: This is a financial statement that summarizes the cash that enters and leaves a company over a specified period of time.
+- Cash Flow Statement: The cash flow statement is a financial document that summarizes the cash that enters and leaves a company over a specified period of time.

 What Key Performance Indicators Should You Track?

 Once again, there’s no easy way to summarize all the indicators you should keep track of.
 However, here a few to start with:

 - Sales: This should be the first indicator you look at in most cases.
 Your sales figures will show how much revenue you are making, and that’s key to staying profitable.

 - Cost of Goods Sold (COGS): This refers to how much it costs you to make the goods you’re selling.
 In restaurant terms, this means only the cost of the ingredients, not labor and equipment costs.

 - Prime Cost: Prime cost is similar to COGS, but it includes labor costs as well.
 That means that prime cost is equivalent to the cost of the raw ingredients plus labor.
 The only thing it doesn’t include are fixed costs.
 The formula for calculating prime cost is Prime Cost = Direct Raw Materials + Direct Labor.

 - Turnover Ratio: The turnover ratio measures how quickly items enter and leave your business.
 Typically, it’s used when referring to inventory.
 It provides a quick look at how efficiently your business is selling its products.

 - Server Benchmarks: This includes several different markers that indicate how well a server is performing, such as the Per Person Average, Server Errors Per Guest, and the Number of Guests Served Per Person Per Hour.